 So, how can you experience this incredible bounty here in Whistler?

-The iconic Whistler Farmers’ Market opened on July 5 this year in a new location, just outside the Squamish Lil’wat Cultural Centre in Whistler’s Upper Village.
-It’s a great place to pick up items for a home-cooked meal, picnic lunch or unique Whistler gift.
-While you’re in the area we’d suggest heading inside the Cultural Centre to learn more about Whistler’s rich, indigenous culture.
+The iconic Whistler Farmers’ Market is a great place to pick up items for a home-cooked meal, picnic lunch or unique Whistler gift.

-- The market is situated a short walk from Whistler Village in the Upper Village, but if you’re coming from farther afield there is free transit on weekends, a bike valet service in Whistler Olympic Plaza and paid parking available in the Day Lots.
+- This year, the market is situated at the Whistler Racket Club, a short walk from Whistler Village, but if you’re coming from farther afield there is free transit on weekends, a bike valet service in Whistler Olympic Plaza and paid parking available in the Day Lots.

 - Pack your patience.
 We’re all adjusting to this new normal, so give people the benefit of the doubt and some extra space.